SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 Should we assume that RTP applications using QUIC as their transport encapsulation will continue to use AVPF as the basis for feedback mechanisms, largely unchanged?

 It seems likely that many implementations that already utilize (S)AVPF as their feedback mechanisms will continue to do so for QUIC/RTP/AVPF sessions.
 These implementations already work, and continuing to use the same feedback mechanism for QUC/RTP/AVPF sessions will minimize the amount of new development and testing required for these implementations to add support for QUIC/RTP/AVPF.

-We also recognize that {{RIST-Simple-Prof}} extends the RTP/AVPF bitmasked-based retransmission request with its own range-based retransmission request, so this feedback mechanism remains in the mainstream of RTP/RTCP protocol usage.
+We also recognize that {{RIST-Simple-Prof}} extends the RTP/AVPF bitmasked-based retransmission request with its own range-based retransmission request, as an indication that this feedback mechanism remains in the mainstream of RTP/RTCP protocol usage.

 However, {{I-D.engelbart-rtp-over-quic}} proposes that QUIC/RTP implementations may not need to support some RTCP messages, if QUIC itself provides equivalent functionality.